mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-deploy.md

 ### 6.2 Deleting Your App

 Delete all environments before you delete an app.
-If you delete an app which has existing private cloud environments, you will not be able to reach the environments through the Developer Portal.
+If you delete an app which has existing private cloud environments, you will not be able to reach the environments through the Mendix Portal.

 ### 6.3 Deployment Package Size